$401,000 USD | Sold

 About 15 years later it was traded in to Beverly Hills Porsche and acquired by a southern California law student who used it as his daily driver for many years and continues to enjoy it to this day—an amazing 50 years of continuous ownership.

 In 1973, he sent the car to Coachcraft Limited, the renowned Los Angeles auto restoration shop operated by the Stoessel family, where over a year-long period, it was stripped to bare metal and resprayed with six coats of bright red paint and then clear-coated.
 The floors, battery box, doors, and both lids, were said to be solid and original, with the correct chassis number stamps.
 The panel gaps were nice and consistent, and it was fitted with correct bumpers.
-Further, it was equipped with a Bursch exhaust, shortened shifter, and 15-inch chrome Super wheels with “nipple” covers (the original wheels accompany the car today); all tell the story of a well-loved Speedster lightly, and tastefully, modified in period style.
+Further, it was equipped with a Bursch exhaust, shortened shifter, and 15-inch chrome Super wheels with “nipple” covers; all tell the story of a well-loved Speedster lightly, and tastefully, modified in period style.

 The current owner and consignor had the car maintained by Bob Fern at the Porschop in Culver City, California, who rebuilt the top end in the mid-1980s; he states that the numbers-matching engine was fully rebuilt to original specification by Klaus Holthaus at Porsche NARW (North American Racing Works) in Reseda about 2,000 miles ago.
 Its gearbox is numbers-matching as well, per the accompanying Kardex copy.